Bocheon Gim (Kenny)

 Logo Master's Student in Intelligent Robotics, GIST

 Hello, all!
-I’m Bocheon (Kenny), currently a Master’s Student majoring in Intelligent Robotics, under the supervision of Professor Seungjun Kim (School of Integrated Technology, GIST).
+I’m Bocheon (Kenny), currently a Master’s Student majoring in Intelligent Robotics, under the supervision of Prof. SeungJun Kim (Department of AI Convergence, GIST).
 While still early in my days as a researcher of HCI (Human-Computer Interaction) and VR (Virtual Reality), I am nonetheless deeply invested in exploring the relatively untapped potential of the virtual world as a place of joy, peace, and productivity.

 My current research involves investigating the potential for interactive VR applications while in-car.
-Multiple challenges specific to vehicles hinder the use of VR for passengers, ranging from limited physical space to somatosensory disturbances caused by vehicle motion.
-My goal is to create an accessible in-car virtual environment where users can enjoy a variety of contents as they would in the comfort of their own homes (or perhaps, even enhancing their experience!).
+Multiple challenges specific to vehicles hinder the use of VR for passengers, ranging from limited physical space to disturbances caused by vehicle motion.
+My goal is to create an accessible in-car virtual environment where users can enjoy a variety of contents as they would in the comfort of their own homes.

-When I’m not (happily, mind you) buried in my research, I enjoy creating music or consuming movie analyses (which for some reason, I enjoy more than watching the movies themselves…).
+When I’m not (happily, mind you) buried in my research, I enjoy shredding on needlessly expensive guitars or consuming movie analyses (which for some reason, I enjoy more than watching the movies themselves…).
 Please refer to the following sections for details on my publications and experiences, and contact me through my LinkedIn or by email!

 Education